WICG/navigation-api/README.md

 - `key`: a user-agent-generated UUID identifying this history entry.
 In the past, applications have used the URL as such a key, but the URL is not guaranteed to be unique.

+- `index`: the index of this `AppHistoryEntry` within the app history list.
+(Or, `-1` if the entry is no longer in the list, or not yet in the list.)

 - `url`: the URL of this history entry (as a string).

 - `sameDocument`: a boolean indicating whether this entry is for the current document, or whether navigating to it will require a full navigation (either from the network, or from the browser's back/forward cache).
 Note: for `appHistory.current`, this will always be `true`.